sapcc/kubernikus/docs/development/helm_dev.md

 ### The user

 The technical user which you use to interact has to have a default project set.
-This is very problematic as we have no way of changing a normal user whcih is in LDAP.
+This is very problematic as we have no way of changing a normal user which is in LDAP.

 Thus the user has to be a technical user and created via commandline.
 To be able to do this it has to be created outside of any LDAP configured domain.